railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 Ron looked at the boy sitting across the carriage from him.
 'Are you really Harry Potter?' he blurted.
 Meow.

-Oh course Ron knew who the boy was.
-As the boy pulled back his fringe to show his cat-shaped scar, his mind drifted back to just under ten years ago when he had seen it for the first time when he had deposited the baby Harry on his aunt and uncle's doorstep.
+Of course Ron knew who he was.
+As the boy pulled back his fringe to show his cat-shaped scar, Ron's mind drifted back to just under ten years ago when he had seen it for the first time as he deposited the baby Harry on his aunt and uncle's doorstep.
 Harry could never know.
 Going to Hogwarts was going to be more complicated than Ronbledore had thought!

-## What have I got myself into thought Ronbledore
+## *What have I got myself into*, thought Ronbledore.

 Quickly, he nodded and made the appropriate awe-stricken noises signalling he was new to the scar debacle.
 Meow.

 Thankfully, before Harry twigged, a bushy-haired youth knocked on the door.
 Meow.

-Thankfully the Muggle girl called Hermione Granger was talking to Harry and providing a distraction from Ron's complicated facial expressions that came with being a time travelling wizard.
+Thankfully the Muggle-born girl, Hermione Granger, was talking to Harry and providing a distraction from Ron's complicated facial expressions that came with being a time travelling wizard.
 This distraction allowed Ron to take a quick swig of the Polyjuice Potion that kept him in the form of a handsome, red-headed schoolboy.

 ## Meanwhile...

 Sirius Black was sitting in Azkaban.
 Alone.
 In the dark.
 Transformed as Padfoot.
 He would get his revenge.
 Meow.

-He'd been plotting for some time, but the likelihood of Peter Pettigrew visiting him in prison, transforming back into a wizard infront of the Dementors and exposing himself for the fraud he was, Sirius reflected, was becoming increasingly unlikely.
+He'd been plotting for some time, but the likelihood of Peter Pettigrew visiting him in prison, transforming back into a wizard in front of the Dementors and exposing himself for the fraud he was, Sirius reflected, was becoming increasingly unlikely.
 And that didn't even allow for the Dementors not actually caring.
 No. He had to act now.
 After giving it some thought however, Black realised that his station in life wasn't all bad.
-After all, not every prisoner has fur and a tail, and if one must spend undeserved time in Azkaban, doing so as a dog must be the most convenient way.

-After giving it some thought; however, Black realised that his station in life wasn't all that bad.
 After all, not every prisoner has fur and a tail, and if one must spend undeserved time in Azkaban, doing so as a dog must be the most convenient way.

 He had a weird feeling that he would escape in another two and a bit years anyway, so the remaining time must be spent perfecting his ability to confuse everyone who only catches a glimpse of him out of the corner of their eye by transforming into his other form.